 Sincerity drives outcomes, and you should always believe in what you are asking donors to invest in.
 Whether virtually or in person, maintaining authenticity will generate many major gifts or even first-time visits.

-While many of us yearn for the day when travel will become more common and we can dine inside again, making the most of the virtual donor experience will continue to be important for fundraisers and organizations.
+Making the most of the virtual donor experience will continue to be important for fundraisers and organizations.
 After all, your missions do not pause and need does not cease during times of uncertainty.